fish-shell/fish-shell/doc_src/FORMATTING.md

 # Formatting guide for fish docs

-The fish documentation has been updated to support Doxygen 1.8+, and while the main benefit of this change is extensive markdown support, the addition of a fish lexicon and syntax filter, combined with semantic markup rules allows for automatic formatting enhancements across the HTML user_docs, the developer docs and the man pages.
+The fish documentation has been updated to support Doxygen 1.8+, and while the main benefit of this change is extensive Markdown support, the addition of a fish lexicon and syntax filter, combined with semantic markup rules allows for automatic formatting enhancements across the HTML user_docs, the developer docs and the man pages.

-Initially my motivation was to fix a problem with long options (see [Issue #1557](https://github.com/fish-shell/fish-shell/issues/1557) on GitHub), but as I worked on fixing the issue I realised there was an opportunity to simplify, reinforce and clarify the current documentation, hopefully making further contribution easier and cleaner, while allowing the documentation examples to presented more clearly with less author effort.
+Initially my motivation was to fix a problem with long options ([Issue #1557](https://github.com/fish-shell/fish-shell/issues/1557) on GitHub), but as I worked on fixing the issue I realised there was an opportunity to simplify, reinforce and clarify the current documentation, hopefully making further contribution easier and cleaner, while allowing the documentation examples to presented more clearly with less author effort.

 While the documentation is pretty robust to variations in the documentation source, adherence to the following style guide will help keep the already excellent documention in good shape moving forward.

 ## Line breaks and wrapping

 Contrary to the rest of the fish source code, the documentation greatly benefits from the use of long lines and soft wrapping.
-It allows paragraphs to be treated as complete blocks by Doxygen, means that the semantic filter can see complete lines when deciding on how to apply syntax highlighting, and means that man pages will consistently wrap to the width of the users console in more advanced pagers, such as 'most'.
+It allows paragraphs to be treated as complete blocks by Doxygen, means that the semantic filter can see complete lines when deciding on how to apply syntax highlighting, and means that man pages will consistently wrap to the width of the users console in advanced pagers, such as 'most'.

 ## Doxygen special commands and aliases